axelbdt/cp2mdd/spec.md

 Both positive (`=`) and negative (`!=`) assignments included.

-## Open Questions for Implementation
+## Additional Considerations

-1. **Verification timeout handling**: Should TIMEOUT verifications be retried, or left as UNKNOWN?
+1. **Verification timeout handling**: Should TIMEOUT verifications be retried with a 2x larger timeout

-2. **Tree update strategy**: Sequential processing sufficient, or worth parallelizing?
+2. **Tree update strategy**: Sequential processing sufficient

-3. **Stats schema**: What metrics per instance?
-Per (instance, gap)?
-Tree depth, branching factor, SAT/UNSAT ratio?

-4. **Verification batch size limits**: Should there be a max array size for SLURM, requiring multiple verification batches?
+4. **Verification batch size limits**: Max array size is 700 but with a configurable constant in script

-5. **Error recovery**: If verification fails, should node remain UNKNOWN or be marked ERROR?
+5. **Error recovery**: If verification, parsing, ... fails should be marked error and retried

-Ready to proceed with implementation?